• Animals are part of your family - you’ve shared your home and your life with them for as long as you can remember.

 Maybe you’re drawn to the power, spirit, and beauty of the horse, or the joy and boundless love of the dog, or the independent and sometimes comical nature of the cat.
 You probably have your own reasons for sharing your life with the animals you do.
 If you’re like me, you’re drawn to all three because they each have unique qualities to offer.

-I put love and care into each brush stroke to craft a painting that reflects that which we love most about our animals.
-I look for the strongest qualities of each animal and I learn the story of each one I paint - most of them I’ve met in person.
-Most of all, I strive to create paintings that will connect you with the animals you love.
+I put love and care into each click of the shutter and each brush stroke to craft a piece of art that reflects that which we love most about our animals.
+I look for the strongest qualities of each animal and I learn the story of each one I work with.
+Most of all, I strive to create art that will connect you with the animals you love.
+I love the challenge of capturing their personality, whether on camera or on canvas.

 A little bit more about me:

-Growing up, I was very allergic to cats and horses (and a whole lot of other things...).
+Growing up in Southeast Missouri, I was very allergic to cats and horses (and a whole lot of other things...).
 I couldn’t spend much time around them at all, even though I wanted to.
 At least I wasn’t allergic to dogs!
 I took a few horseback riding lessons when I was little, but couldn’t actually spend much time around the barn or caring for the horses or I would be sneezing with itchy, watery eyes for the rest of the day.
 Obviously, that wasn’t much fun, so I ended up admiring horses from afar for the next 15 years or so.
 As I got older, and with allergy treatment, my allergic reactions diminished significantly.
 When I was in college, my mom bought a horse, so I’d occasionally go with her to the barn to practice my photography.
 It was then that I realized I could finally be around horses without having much of a reaction at all, especially if I took precautions and washed my hands frequently.
-Now I have a horse of my own, a headstrong Missouri Foxtrotter mare named Molly.
+After moving to Mississippi in 2011, I now have a horse of my own, a headstrong Missouri Foxtrotter mare named Molly.
 I also have a devoted Goldendoodle named Finley.